 And the FTC has shut down MLM company Fortune Hi-Tech Marketing for running a pyramid scheme years after USA Today exposed it.

 So if Dave was referring to “the FTC” as “people [calling] it a pyramid scheme”, I guess he’d be right on that.
 If he’s referring to law enforcement and judges, he’d be right about that as well.

 Dave is clearly wrong in saying that MLM isn’t a pyramid scheme.
 At best, some are pyramid schemes.
 Each one of the dozens that I’ve looked at would be considered a pyramid scheme according the FTC guidelines above.

-Unfortunately, sometimes we don't find out until a company "has defrauded hundreds of thousands of customers out of hundreds of millions of dollars."
-That's a quote from the FTC about Fortune Hi-Tech Marketing when it shut them down.
+Unfortunately, we don’t find out an MLM is a pyramid scheme until a company “has defrauded hundreds of thousands of customers out of hundreds of millions of dollars.”
+That’s a quote from the FTC about Fortune Hi-Tech Marketing when it shut them down.

 That FTC guide has a lot more information about MLMs that are pyramid schemes.
 At a minimum, it should be obvious that having a product doesn’t stop something from being a pyramid scheme.
 Fortune Hi-Tech Marketing sold DirecTV service (among other things) for example.